B0berman/random_coffee/documentation/architecture.md

 This app follows the principles of clean architecture which means it has separated layers each one with different purposes.

 - **Data Sources layer:** as name states, here we handle the data sources (local and remote) here is where we make the calls to any external API
-- **Domain Layer or Repository:** In this layer we abstract where the data comes from and provide it to the presentation layer
+- **Domain Layer:** In this layer we abstract where the data comes from and provide it to the presentation layer
 - **Presentation layer:** This layer is separated in two
     - UI layer which are the screens and Flutter Widgets
     - Cubits which are the ones responsible for handling the app's state.
 State management is handled using Bloc.